-In 2021, EST TOPSoccer boasted their first "hybrid" soccer season with two (masked) in-person sessions and one virtual session to increase TOPS' players' access to the program as the pandemic continued.
-Volunteers and players benefitted from the multi-setting features of the Spring season!
-The end-of-the-year party for TOPS' 2020/2021 year was hosted by the Rainbow Trout Farm where players could fish alongside Coach and volunteers, Timber Joey, Blaze (Blazer's mascot), and their families.
-The Summer Camp hosted by EST at their home complex was fully in-person and again featured our friend Timber Joey!
-Fall 2021 was also fully in-person per players'/families' requests and the demand for TOPS' services! leaving off in Spring of 2020 with nearly 60 players in-person, TOPS was impressed by the 45 player turnout for Fall 2021!
-Winter Camp was to be hosted by Oregon Premier Futsal, but icy conditions forced TOPS to cancel in-person, but presented the opportunity to shift to a virtual program for the week- always an opportunity!
+In 2021, EST TOPSoccer successfully implemented their first-ever hybrid soccer season, offering two masked in-person sessions and one virtual session to provide maximum accessibility to players during the pandemic.
+This multi-setting approach proved beneficial to both volunteers and players.
+The end-of-year party was held at the Rainbow Trout Farm, where players could fish alongside Coach and volunteers, Timber Joey, Blaze, and their families.
+The Summer Camp, held at EST's home complex, was fully in-person and once again featured Timber Joey.
+Fall 2021 was also fully in-person, as per the requests of players and families.
+Starting with nearly 60 players in Spring 2020, TOPS was impressed with the 45 player turnout for Fall 2021!
+Winter Camp was planned at Oregon Premier Futsal but had to be canceled due to icy conditions.
+This presented an opportunity to shift to a virtual program for the week.

 In addition, Coach J and some of TOPS' skilled players formed the first inclusive adult recreation team at Rose City Futsal in 2021.
 The team played for three seasons in a D4 Men's league and created a new "team" within TOPS in addition to its three soccer ability-based groups - the Ultra Amigos - for players seeking more competition and challenge.